 Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 John Tyler had been interested in model railroading since his boyhood in England where the hobby developed much earlier than

 electrically powered model and encouraged them to build more boats to sell.
 With all this encouragement, the partners decided

 to produce the battery-powered boat in quantity.
 The model boat proved to be popular but as the orders for the boats

 increased, finding enough good quality motors became a big problem.
 To solve this problem the partners decided to design

 their own motor.
 The result was a dandy - being both rugged and inexpensive to build.

-The model boat and the new motor were the beginning of Triple-T Electrical Toys
+The model boat and the new motor helped launch Triple-T Electrical Toys manufactured by the Mantua

 Toy Co.
-The "Triple-T" stood for Thomas, Tyler, and Tyler.
+The 'Triple-T' stood for Thomas, Tyler, and Tyler.
 The second Tyler was John Tyler's wife (James

 Toys of Distinction.
 The Woodbury Heights, New Jersey Mantua factory began